Bundle Adjustment in the Eager Mode: Introduction

-Among them, computing a sparse Jacobian by AutoDiff is particularly challenging in the eager mode.
-This is because PyTorch's autograd engine exhaustively computes every gradient in a dense Jacobian and cannot determine the existence of a gradient in advance.
-Therefore, the Jacobian sparsity pattern required for building the sparse matrix is unknown.
-To overcome this, we introduce a strategy that automatically traces data manipulation and represents the data flow as a directed acyclic graph to determine the sparsity pattern.
+To construct sparse Jacobians with minimal user input, we introduce a strategy that automatically traces data manipulation and represents the data flow as a directed acyclic graph.
 Additionally, we leverage \texttt{LieTensor} in PyPose to represent the Lie group and Lie algebra for AutoDiff through the batched camera poses.
-We adopt the native sparse \texttt{Tensor} in PyTorch to represent Jacobian, thus avoiding introducing self-defined data structures \cite{gtsam} for ease of use.
+We adopt the native sparse \texttt{Tensor} in PyTorch to represent the Jacobian, thus avoiding introducing self-defined data structures \cite{gtsam} for ease of use.
 We implement new sparse linear solvers and basic math operations in the eager mode, ensuring the entire process of BA is efficient and highly parallelizable.
 As shown in \fref{fig:teaser}, our method significantly reduces user coding complexity compared to existing libraries while achieving substantial improvements in runtime efficiency.
-In summary, our contributions include \begin{itemize} \item We present a new library for BA in the eager mode, showing that optimization traditionally requiring complex factor graphs can easily be carried out in Python.
-It seamlessly works with PyTorch and its autograd engine, allowing learning-based models to be easily combined. \item We propose a \textbf{sparsity-aware} AutoDiff framework for second-order optimization that leverages automatic computational graph tracing to dynamically identify Jacobian sparsity patterns within directed acyclic graphs, closely aligning with PyTorch's native AutoDiff usage practices.
-Our approach also supports differentiation involving Lie groups and Lie algebras commonly used in BA.
-We show that our non-linear optimizers generalize to other problems efficiently, such as the PGO. \item We are the first to represent sparse Jacobian matrices using native PyTorch sparse tensors and implement GPU-accelerated sparse tensor operations in the eager mode.
-Extensive experiments on both traditional and deep-learning-based structure from motion (SfM) demonstrated the high efficiency of our BA framework on GPU, surpassing GTSAM \cite{gtsam} by 18.5$\times$, \gTwoO\ \cite{g2o} by 22$\times$, and Ceres Solver \cite{ceres} by 23$\times$ in terms of runtime efficiency, even though our eager mode execution trades performance for flexibility. \end{itemize}
+In summary, our contributions include \begin{itemize} \item We present a new library for BA in the eager mode, showing that optimization traditionally requiring static factor graphs in C++ can easily be carried out in a flexible runtime-built PyTorch computation graph in Python.
+It works seamlessly with PyTorch autograd engine, allowing learning-based models to be easily combined. \item We propose a \textbf{sparsity-aware} AutoDiff framework for \nth{2}-order optimization that leverages automatic computational graph tracing to dynamically identify Jacobian sparsity patterns within directed acyclic graphs, closely aligning with PyTorch's native AutoDiff usage practices.
+This allows us to represent the resulting sparse Jacobian matrices using native PyTorch sparse tensors, efficiently storing both Euclidean and Lie algebra derivatives.
+We show that our non-linear optimizers generalize to other problems efficiently, such as PGO. \item We implement GPU-accelerated sparse tensor operations in the eager mode.
+Extensive experiments on both traditional and deep-learning-based structure from motion (SfM) demonstrate the high efficiency of our BA framework on GPU, surpassing GTSAM \cite{gtsam} by 18.5$\times$, \gTwoO\ \cite{g2o} by 22$\times$, and Ceres Solver \cite{ceres} by 23$\times$ in terms of runtime efficiency, even though our eager mode execution trades performance for flexibility. \end{itemize}